 Leveraging the power of oil analysis

-And so it is with oil analysis where the time and attention to detail makes the difference between mediocre return on investment and spectacular return that saves critical equipment, prolongs the life of expensive machinery and eliminates the surprises that lead to shutdowns.
+where the time and attention to detail makes the difference between mediocre return on investment and spectacular return that saves critical equipment, prolongs the life of expensive machinery and eliminates the surprises that lead to shutdowns.